 The government has introduced a ‘simpler’ tax regime for Micro and small enterprises (MSMEs).
-Essentially, Turnover tax applies to small businesses whose gross sales does not (or is not expected to) exceed Ksh.
+Essentially, Turnover tax applies to small businesses whose gross sales do not (or are not expected to) exceed Ksh.
 5 Million per year.
 If, based on your previous sales and future projections, you are making sales of Over 1 million and under 5 million in a year, make sure to submit your taxes as required.
 Accordingly, Turnover Tax is payable on a monthly basis of 3% of your gross total sales, by the 20th of every month.

 What is Presumptive Tax (PT)?

 If your business has been in operation and the business permit is up for renewal, you are probably eligible for presumptive tax.
-This tax is paid in advance, by small businesses whose gross sales does not exceed 5 million per year.
-The value of presumptive tax is equivalent to 15% of your applicable business permit or license fee.
+This tax is paid in advance, by small businesses whose gross sales do not exceed 5 million per year.
+The value of the presumptive tax is equivalent to 15% of your applicable business permit or license fee.

 Understanding the importance and benefits of turnover tax

 The new tax regime allows you to pay through mobile money.
-This means you can do you business and file taxes on the go.
+This means you can do your business and file taxes on the go.
 Since you are only required to keep daily sales records, it reduces the complexity of record keeping in your business.
 Moreover, you might not necessarily need an accountant.
 Most importantly, you are now not required to invest in computers or electronic tax registers as everything can easily be done at the convenience of your phone.
-Additionally, Turnover tax is a final tax, hence, you are then neither required to file monthly VAT returns nor annual income returns.
+Additionally, it is a final tax, hence, you are then neither required to file monthly VAT returns nor annual income returns.

 Frequently asked questions about Turnover Tax and Presumptive Tax

-As a new entrepreneur, or decision maker in your business, understanding taxation laws can be quite challenging in some instances.
+As a new entrepreneur or decision-maker in your business, understanding taxation laws can be quite challenging in some instances.
 Here are a few common questions:

 1. Will filing both Turnover tax and presumptive tax result in double taxation?

-No. Given that Presumptive tax is an advance tax , it shall be deducted from Turnover Tax payable in the subsequent month(s), therefore, there is no double taxation.
+No. Given that Presumptive tax is an advance tax, it shall be deducted from Turnover Tax payable in the subsequent month(s), therefore, there is no double taxation.